The Complete Guide to Patellofemoral Pain Syndrome

 The (many) possible causes of patellofemoral syndrome

-- You would hope for progress over the next few years, but in 1998 the Journal of Orthopaedic & Sports Physical Therapy published the opinion that “there is no consensus on the most effective method of treatment … the indications and contraindications of each approach have not been well established … [and] there is no generally accepted classification scheme for patellofemoral disorders.”15
+- But in 1998 the Journal of Orthopaedic & Sports Physical Therapy published the opinion that “there is no consensus on the most effective method of treatment … the indications and contraindications of each approach have not been well established … [and] there is no generally accepted classification scheme for patellofemoral disorders.”19

-- And things haven’t really improved.
-In 2006, with resounding negativity, Näslund declared that “no consensus on the definition, classification, assessment, diagnosis, or management has been reached.”
+- You would hope for progress by 2006, but, with resounding negativity, Näslund et al. declared that “no consensus on the definition, classification, assessment, diagnosis, or management has been reached.”
 So, no consensus on anything — wow — and that is still true to this day.

 The conventional wisdom